alwaysbegrowing/blog/content/posts/2023/07-07-dynamic-meta-images.md

 ---
-title: A Picture Haiku: Meta Image Generation in Next.js
+title: A Picture Haiku • Meta Image Generation in Next.js
 description: Using @vercel/og and gradients to create web haikus.
 date: 2023-07-07
 tags: